UK removes 47 countries from travel red list

 Editor’s note: This story has been updated with the latest information.

-The ban applies to those who have been in or transited the banned countries in the past 10 days.
-It does not, however, apply to British and Irish Nationals as well as third-country nationals who have residence rights in the U.K.
+The original ban was part of the effort to cut back on the likelihood of importing new, more contagious variants of the coronavirus.
+It applied to people who have been in or transited through the banned countries in the past 10 days.
+It did not apply to British and Irish nationals as well as third-country nationals who have residence rights in the U.K.

 All passengers, regardless of their nationality or where they’re coming from, still are required to fill out a passenger locator form before they arrive in the U.K.